robotology-legacy/mex-wholebodymodel/README.md

 a rigid body is available at [examples/rigidBodyDynamics.m](examples/rigidBodyDynamics.m).

 ## Controllers
-In [controllers](controllers/) the user can find different simulations of whole-body controller implemented using the mex-wholebodymodel interface.
-The "official" version is in the folder [controllers/torqueBalancing](controllers/torqueBalancing/), but also other balancing controllers are available.
+In branch [WBMToolbox-controllers](https://github.com/robotology/mex-wholebodymodel/tree/WBMToolbox-controllers) the user can find different whole-body controllers implemented using the mex-wholebodymodel interface.
+The "official" version is in the folder [controllers/torqueBalancing](https://github.com/robotology/mex-wholebodymodel/tree/WBMToolbox-controllers/controllers/torqueBalancing), but also other balancing controllers are available.
-All the utility functions for control are in [controllers/tools](controllers/tools/).
+Matlab tools for visualization, inverse kinematics and so on are available in [controllers/tools](https://github.com/robotology/mex-wholebodymodel/tree/WBMToolbox-controllers/controllers/tools) folder.
-For more informations about the balancing controller check the relative [README](controllers/torqueBalancing/).
+For more informations about the balancing controller check the relative [README](https://github.com/robotology/mex-wholebodymodel/tree/WBMToolbox-controllers/controllers/torqueBalancing).

+### Simulations
+Please note that simulations of inverse dynamics results are performed using [iDyntree](https://github.com/robotology/iDyntree) visualizer.
+In order to be able to use it, enable the `IDYNTREE_USES_MATLAB` and `IDYNTREE_USES_IRRLICHT` options in CMake.
+If irrlicht library is not installed in your computer, install it using `sudo apt install libirrlicht-dev`.

 ## Mex-wholebodymodel
-This folder contains all the matlab and C++ utilities used for tests and controllers.
+This folder contains matlab utilities and wrappers and the toolbox C++ library.

 ## Tests
 To verify regression in the code when the user modifies it, some regression tests have been implemented in this repository.